1. Economic Injury Disaster Loan Advance Grant

 16. Birmingham Strong Emergency Loan Fund

-This Alabama city is providing zero-interest, 180-day loans of up to $25,000 for businesses with up to 50 employees.
+This Alabama city provides zero-interest, 180-day loans of up to $25,000 for companies with up to 50 employees.

 17. Chicago Small Business Resiliency Loan Fund

 This $100 million fund provides low-interest loans to Chicago-based businesses.